dymodi/dymodi.github.io/Literature-Reviews/Sensing/Context-Aware-Computing-Related-Works.md

 * **Context-aware computing**
 * **Context lifecycle**: Context Acquisition -> Context Modeling -> Context Reasoning -> Context Dissemination
 * **Context modeling** (Context representation):
-  * A context model is to define and store context data in a machine processable form.
+  * A context model is to define and store context data in a machine-processable form.
   * Context modeling is defined as the context representation that provides assistance in the under standing of properties, relationship, and details of context
   * Models: Key-Value models, Logic based models, Ontology based models
 * **Context reasoning**: